contextfree/winrt-rust/README.md

 are converted to `snake_case`.

-Since it takes a long time to compile all generated definitions (the [generated file](https://github.com/contextfree/winrt-rust/blob/master/src/rt/gen.rs) has about 170k LOC), cargo features have been introduces that correspond to the *WinMD* files.
-For example, to use the definitions from `Windows.Devices.winmd`, use the feature `windows.devices`.
+Since it takes a long time to compile all generated definitions (the [generated file](https://github.com/contextfree/winrt-rust/blob/master/src/rt/gen.rs) has about 170k LOC), Cargo features have been introduced that correspond to the *WinMD* files.
+For example, to use the definitions from `Windows.Devices.winmd`, use the feature `windows_devices`.
 There is no feature for definitions from `Windows.Foundation.winmd`, these are always available.
 Whenever a (method) definition references a type from a different *WinMD* file, it is also not available until you enable the corresponding features for all required type definitions.

-With only the definitions from `Windows.Foundation`, this crates takes about 10s to compile.
+With only the definitions from `Windows.Foundation`, this crates takes about 10 seconds to compile.
 With all features enabled (there is a shortcut feature `all`), compilation can take as long as 10 minutes or longer, so it is highly recommended to enable features only as you need them.

 ## Example